SUTENT® (su TENT)

-- If you take SUTENT for pNET, take it one time each day until your healthcare provider tells you to stop.
+- If you take SUTENT for pNET, take it 1 time each day until your healthcare provider tells you to stop.

 - Do not drink grapefruit juice or eat grapefruit during your treatment with SUTENT.
 They may cause you to have too much SUTENT in your body.

 - Your healthcare provider may do blood tests before each cycle of treatment to check you for side effects.

 - Call your healthcare provider right away, if you take too much SUTENT.